darktable-org/dtdocs/content/preferences-settings/presets.md

 Pre-defined presets (those that are included by default within darktable) are shown with a lock symbol.
 Their auto-apply properties cannot be changed.

-Selecting a user-defined preset and pressing `Enter` or `double clicking` on it will open an edit dialog.
+Selecting a user-defined preset and pressing `Enter` or double-clicking on it will open an edit dialog.
 This allows the chosen preset to be edited, saved to an external `.dtpreset` file or deleted.
 Selecting a user-defined preset and pressing the `Delete` key will delete the preset.

-See the [presets](../darkroom/interacting-with-modules/presets.md) section for more information.

 auto apply this preset to matching images
-: Activate this checkbutton to automatically apply the preset to newly imported images; a set of fields is displayed where you can define patterns to be matched against Exif data.
+: Activate this checkbutton to automatically apply the preset to newly imported images -- a set of fields is displayed where you can define patterns to be matched against Exif data.

 only show this preset for matching images
 : Activate this checkbutton to hide the preset in darkroom mode if it does not match the defined patterns.